ryanq47/logec-attack/README.md

 ## _Getting Started:_
 run 'pip install -r requirements.txt' to install the needed packages, then 'python3 logec-attack.py'

+To run the client, cd into agent/client/ and run 'python3 client.py' - Note: The default IP and port are '127.0.0.1' and '5064'

 ## "The Rest"

 ### _The Main Shell:_ <br>